Evaluation of Appearance - an06_00 Follow

 Since the color of a metal sample is contained in the specular reflection, smooth metal samples should be measured on a sphere instrument in the reflectance - specular included (RSIN) mode.
 If the surface of the metal is roughened, a 45°/0° instrument may be used.

-Transparent samples should be measured in transmission mode using a sphere instrument.
-Diffuse, regular, or total transmission may be chosen.
-Transmission haze and APHA are also possible measurement parameters for transparent materials.
+Transparent samples should be measured in transmittance mode using a sphere instrument.
+Diffuse, regular, or total transmittance may be chosen.
+Transmittance haze and APHA are also possible measurement parameters for transparent materials.

 Translucent samples both reflect and transmit light.
 It is best to attempt to measure them in reflectance mode by: